 Soil groups of the Ultic Soils order:

-Densipan Ultic Soils - high density, pale coloured, but uncemented pan just beneath the topsoil
+Densipan Ultic Soils - high density, pale coloured, but uncemented pan just beneath

 Albic Ultic Soils - pale coloured horizon just beneath the topsoil